TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-configuration-reference/tyk-gateway-configuration-options.md

 #### <a name="kv.secrets"></a> Secrets map

 Values that are set in this map will be available for use to your app.
-Use consul/Vault to store more sensitive data.
+Please take a look at [KV store reference for usage](/docs/tyk-configuration-reference/kv-store/)
 ```
 "secrets": {
     "key": "value",
     "yet_another_key": "yet_another_value",
 }
 ```

+> Please use Consul/Vault to store more sensitive data

+#### <a name="kv.env"></a> Environment store

+Environment variables can also be used as a KV store.
+A value in the environment as `SOME_VALUE` will be accessible as `env://SOME_VALUE`.

+Please take a look at [KV store reference for usage](/docs/tyk-configuration-reference/kv-store/)

+> Please use Consul/Vault to store more sensitive data

 ### <a name="dns-caching"></a> DNS caching